1994 Formula One World Championship: Race 1: Brazil

 Heinz-Harald Frentzen made his debut for Sauber.

 The season started off in Brazil and all the native fans were supporting Senna.
 It was no surprise that Senna took pole ahead of Schumacher, Alesi, Hill, Frentzen and Gianni Morbidelli.
 At the start, Alesi took second from Schumacher while Wendlinger and Verstappen, who was driving in place of Lehto who had suffered a neck injury in testing, got ahead of Frentzen and Morbidelli.
 At the end of lap 1 Senna was leading Alesi, Schumacher, Hill, Wendlinger and Verstappen.

 On lap 2, Schumacher took second from Alesi after a couple of unsuccessful earlier attempts.
 The Frenchman had been holding Schumacher up while Senna pulled out a 4-second lead.
 Senna and Schumacher pulled away from the rest of the pack, increasing their lead by over a second a lap.
 Both pitted on lap 21 but Schumacher was quicker and rejoined ahead.
 He pulled away to take a 10-second lead but then Senna began to reel him in.
 By lap 35, Verstappen, Brundle and Eddie Irvine had all got ahead of Wendlinger.
 As they came up to lap Éric Bernard, Verstappen tried to pass Irvine.
 Irvine pushed him onto the grass and Verstappen spun off, going over Irvine and tipping it into Bernard's car and then hitting Brundle, being launched into a series of barrel rolls.
 No-one was hurt, but Irvine was banned initially for one race, later extended to three races by the FIA after an unsuccessful appeal.
 By now, Alesi, who had stopped twice, was behind Hill who had only stopped once.

 There was more action as both Ukyo Katayama and then Rubens Barrichello passed Wendlinger to get into the points.
 Both then stopped, with Barrichello getting ahead.
 Senna had reduced the gap to Schumacher to 5 seconds, but then spun off on lap 56, just pushing too hard.
-He was out.
+He was out, However, even though he retired from the race in Brazil, he finished in 13th place because he was the last driver to retired and had completed more laps than the other drivers who had retired earlier.

 Schumacher won ahead of Hill, Alesi, Barrichello, Katayama and Wendlinger.